 If an IR is 15 or higher, a worker could be eligible for impairment income benefits as compensation for the damage caused to the worker’s body by a work-related injury.

-By Texas law, if you haven’t yet reached MMI after 104 weeks (or two years) from the date benefits began, you are automatically deemed to have reached MMI, in what’s known as statutory maximum medical improvement.
+, if you haven’t yet reached MMI after 104 weeks (or two years) from the date benefits began, you are automatically deemed to have reached MMI, in what’s known as statutory maximum medical improvement.

 When your IR rating is assigned, by Texas law an injured employee can receive three weeks of impairment income benefits for each percentage point of impairment.
 Thus, a 10% impairment rating would be three weeks times 10, providing 30 weeks of impairment income benefits.